X

 Screenshot by David Watsky/CNET

 From there, you'll have eight vegan dinner recipes to pick from each week for the following week's delivery, which is less choice than most meal kits but considering this is vegan food only, it felt like enough of a selection to me.
-While those may be the weekly dinner meal minimums, Purple Carrot also allows you to add breakfast and lunch meal kits as well as vegan snacks to your weekly shipments if you choose -- more on this later.
+While those may be the weekly dinner meal minimums, Purple Carrot also allows you to add breakfast and lunch meal kits as well as vegan snacks from the "Plantry" (plant-based pantry) to your weekly shipments if you choose.
+The Plantry includes lots of grocery add-ons like vegan cheese, breakfast lentil bowls and desserts.

 Purple Carrot pricing